11 Top-Rated Beaches in the San Francisco Area

 Aquatic Park Cove is part of the San Francisco Maritime National Historical Park, which has a harbor for Fisherman's Wharf boats and other recreational vessels.
 From the cove, tourists can see historic ships docked at the nearby Hyde Street Pier.
 For fabulous views of the Golden Gate Bridge and Alcatraz, tourists can take a walk along Aquatic Park's municipal pier.

-Facilities: Amenities are limited at Aquatic Park Cove.
-Visitors can make use of benches to sit and soak up the views.
+Amenities are limited at Aquatic Park Cove, except for benches where you can sit and soak up the views.
 There are no public restrooms.
 If driving, you must use metered street parking.

 A little slice of seaside paradise is found north of San Francisco in a quiet sheltered cove enclosed by sheer ocean bluffs.
 To arrive here, you must drive beyond the Golden Gate Bridge into Marin County.
 Another scenic portion of the drive includes a meandering stretch of Highway One through chaparral-covered hillsides as you approach the Pacific Ocean.

 Because of its pastoral setting, Muir Beach appeals to nature lovers and outdoorsy types.
-The small but wide swatch of sandy shoreline is concealed behind a protected wetland (the Redwood Creek Lagoon).
+The small but wide swatch of sandy shoreline is concealed behind a protected wetland.

-The "entrance" to the beach is a 450-foot-long pedestrian-only bridge that leads through a canopy of leafy laurel trees and over a babbling freshwater brook.
-The recently restored Redwood Creek Lagoon nature preserve was created to provide habitat for the endangered Coho salmon, as well as other threatened species.
+The "entrance" to the beach is a 235-foot-long pedestrian-only bridge that leads through a canopy of leafy laurel trees and over a babbling freshwater brook.
+The recently restored Redwood Creek nature preserve was created to provide habitat for the endangered Coho Salmon, as well as other threatened species such as California red-legged frogs.

 Besides the scenery, Muir Beach also attracts visitors for outdoor activities, including beach volleyball and hiking.
 Several nature trails begin at Muir Beach either going inland on a tree-shaded path toward the Zen Center or westward following the coastline.